-Title Details Time % Component 1: Create and develop a devised piece from a stimulus Up to 30 minutes 40% Devising Performance of this devised piece or design realisation (depending on for this performance. group size) Analyse and evaluate the devising process and performance in the form of a portfolio.
+Title Details Time % Component 1: Devising Create and develop a devised piece from a stimulus Performance of this devised piece or design realisation for this performance.
+Analyse and evaluate the devising process and performance in the form of a portfolio.
 Performer or designer routes available.
-Component 2: Students will either perform in and/or design for two key Up to 20 minutes 20% Performance extracts from a performance text. (dependent on from Text Centre choice of performance text. group size) Performer or designer routes available.
-Component 3: Written 40% Theatre Practical exploration and study of one complete Examination of Makers in performance text from a choice of 12 performance texts.
-1hour 45 minutes Practice Live theatre evaluation - free choice of production.
+Up to 30 minutes (depending on group size) 40% Component 2: Performance from Text Students will either perform in and/or design for two key extracts from a performance text.
+Centre choice of performance text.
+Performer or designer routes available.
+Up to 20 minutes (dependent on group size) 20% Component 3: Theatre Makers in Practice Practical exploration and study of one complete performance text from a choice of performance texts.
+Live theatre evaluation - free choice of production.
+Written Examination of 1hour 45 minutes 40%